Declan Bennett: Television and film

 After a number of small film and television roles, on 22 January 2014, it was announced Bennett would join the cast of EastEnders as Charlie Cotton, the long-lost grandson of Dot Branning (June Brown).
 EastEnders executive producer, Dominic Treadwell-Collins, questioned whether Charlie (named after Charlie Cotton) would be "kind" like his grandmother or "evil" like his father Nick Cotton (John Altman).
 Bennett first appeared on 10 March 2014.
 In 2015, it was revealed Bennett would exit the series.
 During his time, he had married Ronnie Mitchell (Samantha Womack), gotten in a car accident, had an affair with Ronnie's sister Roxy Mitchell (Rita Simons) and impersonated a cop.

 On 5 April 2017, it was confirmed that Bennett would reprise his EastEnders role for the forthcoming season after months of speculation.
 His first episode back aired on 5 May 2017.

 Bennett starred opposite Ben Aldridge in the 2021 adaptation of The Long Call on ITV and BritBox.

 Personal life

 Bennett is gay.
-He lived in New York City and London for a number of years before moving to rural Oxfordshire, where he currently lives with his life partner, fellow actor and singer Fra Fee.
+He lived in New York City and London for a number of years before moving to rural Oxfordshire, where he currently lives with his husband, fellow actor and singer Fra Fee.
+Bennett and Fee got married on 15 November 2024.